-his proposed programme is designed for the student who plans to make a career in rapidly expanding search for hydrocarbons and minerals on the Canadian Internal shelves and the deep ocean.
-The degree programme will combine basic aning in marine geology, marine geophysics, marine resources and the economics, olitics and engineering needs of offshore work.
+This programme is a matter of emphasis within the regular programme and is designed for the students who plan to make a career in the rapidly expanding search for hydrocarbons and minerals on the Canadian continental shelves and the deep ocean.
 The honours thesis consists of a project in one of the marine related areas.
-It is anticipated that formal registration for this degree programme will be possible from September 1983.
 Please consult the Geology Department for selection of courses.